 "A basic mission of a university is to search for and to communicate the truth as it is honestly perceived.
 A genuine learning community cannot exist unless this demanding standard is a fundamental tenet of the intellectual life of the community.
-Students of Loyola University Chicago are expected to know, to respect, and
+Students at Loyola University Chicago are expected to know, to respect, and to practice this standard of personal honesty.
+Academic dishonesty can take several forms, including, but not limited to cheating, plagiarism, copying another student's work, and submitting false documents."